Promoting and protecting the health of the public through advocacy, partnerships and education

 Joint Statement: Bill 55 – A Call for Transparent, Evidence-Based Reform

-While we recognize the need for improved coordination and efficiency in health service delivery, CPHA and APHA caution that the changes proposed in Bill 55 risk undermining the effectiveness, integrity, and independence of public health in Alberta.
+While we recognize the need for improved coordination and efficiency in health service delivery, CPHA and APHA caution that the changes in Bill 55 risk undermining the effectiveness, integrity, and independence of public health in Alberta.

-Erosion of Public Health Independence
+Maintaining the Integrity of Public Health

 Public health requires the ability to act quickly and impartially, particularly during health emergencies.
 The current model, which grants MOHs a degree of operational independence, is essential to maintaining public confidence and ensuring science-based decision-making.
 Centralizing public health roles directly under ministerial authority creates the potential for political interference, weakening the ability of MOHs to communicate risk and act in the public’s best interest.
-To address this, the Alberta government must also establish a leadership structure that connects MOHs to the full range of public health functions across the newly created agencies, ensuring that public health voices remain central to decision-making.
-Additionally, there must be allowances for MOHs to maintain, and strengthen, relationships with municipalities and other stakeholders in order to effectively improve and protect population health.
+To address this, the Alberta government should establish a leadership structure that connects MOHs to the full range of public health functions across the newly created agencies, ensuring that public health voices remain central to decision-making.
+Additionally, there should be allowances for MOHs to maintain, and strengthen, relationships with municipalities and other stakeholders in order to effectively improve and protect population health.

-Fragmentation of Public Health Functions
+Reducing Fragmentation of Public Health Functions

 APHA and CPHA are also concerned about the decision to shift responsibility for key public health functions to Primary Care Alberta.
-Public health relies on community-based, integrated, and coordinated approaches that span surveillance, prevention, health promotion, health protection, and emergency response.
+Public health relies on community-based, integrated, and coordinated approaches that span surveillance, disease prevention, health promotion, health protection, and emergency response.
 Fragmenting these functions into an already overburdened primary care system risks reducing the coherence and effectiveness of the public health system, potentially leading to gaps in response, loss of institutional knowledge, and slower containment of public health threats.
 Furthermore, fragmentation of public health functions raises concerns about medical oversight and support for the functions moving to Primary Care Alberta, which is typically a role filled by MOHs as medical experts in public health and preventive medicine.

 APHA and CPHA Recommend the Province of Alberta: